 Phocas turned out to be a terrible choice for emperor, suspicious and cruel (like Domitian) and also King Khusro (KUSS-row) of the Sassanids used the murder of Maurice as an excuse to invade the Roman Empire again, where he took over all of Syria, Lebanon, Jordan, Israel, and Egypt, all the way to the Mediterranean coast.
-The Sassanids sacked Jerusalem and killed the people who lived there (this was widely blamed on Jewish treachery).
+Because the Byzantines were persecuting the Jews, Jewish people may have helped the Sassanids to capture Jerusalem too: the Sassanids sacked Jerusalem and killed the people who lived there.
 By 610 AD Phocas was killed and a general from Africa, Heraclius (her-AK-lee-us), became emperor.

 A gold coin of Heraclius and his son.